Avoiding Quality Issues during Storage and Transportation

 - For some specific goods, such as heavy furniture or construction material it is a must to instruct your supplier how you want the products to be stored in the container as precisely as possible.

-- One of my previous client used to impose to all his garments suppliers in Bangladesh to add large desiccant bags in the container for extra safety considering the high humidity and the monsoon season.
-This can be also an wise decision in case mold risk is high for your product.
+- One of my previous clients used to impose on all his garments suppliers in Bangladesh to add large desiccant bags in the container for extra safety considering the high humidity and the monsoon season.
+This can be also a wise decision in case mold risk is high for your product.

 Example of Large Desiccant used in the container.
 (DS 1000g from SuperDry)